-Stay tuned for more blogs by our colleague, Peg Haust-Arliss, LCSW-R, coming soon!
+Stay tuned for more blogs by our brand ambassador, Peg Haust-Arliss, LCSW-R, coming soon!
 In the meantime, for a delicious vegan protein cookie that packs a punch, try Badass Power Cookie today!

 Peg is an author, therapist, vegan health and lifestyle coach, and the proud owner of Fear To Freedom Holistic Psychotherapy.
 Her thriving private practice is located in the beautiful Finger Lakes area of upstate New York, where she offers in-person and online individual therapy and coaching, VIP Day Breakthrough Sessions, and Coaching Programs based on her book: Anxiety Breakthrough.